-Tigo's TS4-series MLPEs (module-level power electronics) are a technology that is compatible with many of the available PV-Modules on the market.
+Tigo's TS4-series MLPEs (module-level power electronics) are a technology compatible with many of the available PV modules on the market.
 However, there are specific compatibility characteristics you want to check before purchase:

 ✅ Cable Length:

-Verify for landscape orientation (especially for split j-box modules with short leads), and compare to the cable length specified on Tigo's datasheet.
-Currently, the outward or string-side PV Wire length for all Tigo MLPE products is 1.2 m / 3.93 ft.
+Verify for landscape orientation (especially for split j-box modules with short leads) and compare to the cable length specified on Tigo's datasheet.
+Currently, the outward or string-side PV Wire length for all Tigo TS4 products is 1.2 m / 3.93 ft.

 ✅ Matching Connectors: